jeffmikels/ProPresenter-API/README.md

         ],
         "presentationName": "[PRESENTATION TITLE]",
         "presentationHasTimeline": 0,
-        "presentationCurrentLocation": "[PRESENTATION PATH]"
+        "presentationCurrentLocation": "[PRESENTATION PATH OF CURRENTLY ACTIVE SLIDE]" }
 }
-}
 ```

-* NOTE: the response contains `presentationCurrent` as the action instead of `presentationRequest`.
+* The response contains `presentationCurrent` as the action instead of `presentationRequest`.
 This seems to be a bug in the ProPresenter response.
+* You can distinguish this response from the real `presentationCurrent` request because that response will include `presentationPath` as a field at the root level of the response.

 ### Request Current Presentation